ZakirG/ViralVision/app/editor/components/how-the-editor-works.md

 3. **Performance Focused**: Multiple optimizations for speed
 4. **User Experience**: Smooth interactions with hover effects and click handling
 5. **Scalable Architecture**: Modular design with clear separation of concerns
+6. **Click Performance**: No highlighting recalculation when users just click around
+7. **Content-Aware Updates**: Only recalculates when content actually changes
+8. **Multi-Type Support**: Words can be highlighted for both spelling and grammar simultaneously
+9. **Enhanced Visual Design**: Thick red underlines for spelling, yellow backgrounds for grammar

-The implementation is sophisticated and well-optimized for performance, though it could benefit from some simplification in the offset mapping logic and better error handling for edge cases.
+The implementation is sophisticated and well-optimized for performance, with recent improvements eliminating the performance issue of unnecessary highlighting recalculations during user navigation and enhancing the visual design to support multiple suggestion types on the same text.

 ## **Click Events and Side Effects in the WordWise Editor**